-Statewatch is the research and education arm of a UK registered charity and is funded by grant-making trusts and donations from individuals.
+Statewatch is a UK registered charity and is funded by grant-making trusts and donations from individuals.
 You can support our work by making a donation.

 If you are interested in contributing work to Statewatch, please see here.

 An open Europe of democracy, civil liberties, personal and political rights, free movement, freedom of information, equality and diversity.